|Style||Fully Escorted & Guided

 To make a reservation, we only require a per-person deposit payment, which you can pay with your credit card.
 This non-refundable deposit will be applied towards the cost of your package.
 You can pay the balance due later by credit card, check or money order.
 Your final payment is due 75 days prior to departure, or within 72 hours of booking, whichever is later.

 Bienvenidos a Havana!
 You are welcomed by your private Cuban people-to-people representative holding a Friendly Planet sign outside the arrivals terminal at the Havana Airport.
-Board your air-conditioned coach, and jump right in as you head directly to your first destination in Cuba.
+Board your air-conditioned coach.

-Enjoy your first lunch at a local restaurant in the center of Old Havana, followed by a leisurely orientation walk with your guide through the vibrant cobblestone streets as you immerse yourself in the colors of Cuba which surround you.
+Enjoy a leisurely orientation walk with your guide through the vibrant cobblestone streets as you immerse yourself in the colors of Cuba which surround you.

 Afterwards, enjoy a welcome dinner at the hotel.
 Accommodations: Telegrafo.
-Lunch & dinner provided.
+Dinner provided.

 Day 3: Old Havana.
 Begin our day with a visit to a primary school (ages 5-12) located in Old Havana.
 Interact with the children in their classrooms and participate in a discussion session with some of the school's administrators and teachers about Cuba's education system and how it compares to that of the United States.
 Then continue on to the private studio of one of Cuba's talented independent artists such as Eduardo Roca, affectionately known as "Choco".
 During your visit you'll learn different techniques of printmaking, sculpture and other art forms from innovative and internationally acclaimed Cuban artists and their teams.